 Here's the mask and the resulting selection ...

-Now promote your great selection to a new layer (Ctrl-J/Cmd-J) because Shadows/Highlights needs to be done on the original image and the adjustment will be done on the layer with the selection.
+Now promote your great selection to a new layer (Ctrl-J/Cmd-J) because Shadows/Highlights needs to be done on the original image.
+With the selection promoted to a layer we now have an original making it much easier to remove shine and hot spots.

 Because we have no need to lighten the shadows, the top three sliders need to be moved fully to the left - a setting of zero.